malbrigt/icancan/README.md

 # icancan
-Affordable DIY beer can seamer using 3D printed parts and a cheap drillpress.
+Attempting to create an affordable DIY beer can seamer using 3D printed parts and a cheap drillpress.

+## Project status / worklog

+THIS IS WORK IN PROGRESS, I HAVE NOT YET SUCCESSFULLY SEAMED ANY CANS.

+19.09.2016: Created project on github to store files and instructions.
+I'll be printing the last parts this afternoon, and hopefully receive sample cans tomorrow and perform the first test.

 ## Hardware store shopping list: